Alek Minassian: 5 Things To Know About Alleged Toronto Van Driver Who Killed 9

 — TAP ALERTS (@TAPAlerts) April 23, 2018

 5. He allegedly began his attack around 1:30 pm EST on Yonge street.
-According to a witness, Ali Shaker, who was reportedly driving near Alek at the time, the suspect allegedly hit nearly everybody on the sidewalk at a speed well over 30 miles per hour.
+Witness, Ali Shaker, who was driving near Minassian at the time, reports that the suspect hit nearly everybody on the sidewalk at a speed well over 30 miles per hour.
 “He just went on the sidewalk,” Shaker said.
 “He just started hitting everybody, man.
 He hit every single person on the sidewalk.
 Anybody in his way he would hit.”
-We’ll keep you posted as we learn more about Alek.
+Canadian Prime Minister Justin Trudeau talked about the shooting, saying, “Our hearts go out to anyone affected.
+We’re obviously going to have more to learn and more to say in the coming hours.”